Meet the Executive team

 BSc, MBBS(Hons), FRANZCR

 Dr Emily Davidson is an Australian Radiologist with subspecialty fellowship training in Musculoskeletal Imaging, currently working in Sydney Australia at Castlereagh Imaging and Royal Prince Alfred Hospital.
-She is currently on the AMSIG Executive as Secretary, previously serving on the education subcommittee, co-convener of the AMSIG scientific conference in 2021, and program committee for the combined ISS multisociety meeting in 2023 in London.
+She currently serves as Incoming President of AMSIG, having previously served as Secretary and contributing to AMSIG through the Education Subcommittee, as co-convener of the AMSIG Scientific Meeting in 2021, and as a member of the program committee for the combined ISS Multisociety Meeting in London in 2023.
 She completed her MRI Musculoskeletal Radiology Fellowship at the Hospital for Special Surgery (HSS), New York, USA.
 During her time at HSS, Dr Davidson was awarded the Charles Christian Award for excellence in Musculoskeletal research and the Robert Freiberger Fellowship research award.
 Radiology training was at Royal Prince Alfred Hospital in Sydney, Australia.

 MBBS, FRANZCER, BArts, BSci (Hons), EGCOB